-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is at immediate risk of harming themselves or others, and that at all times it must only be the minimal force necessary to prevent injury to another person.
-Such events must be fully recorded and signed by a witness.
+We acknowledge that staff must only ever use physical intervention as a last resort, when a child is at immediate risk of harming themselves or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
+Such events should be fully recorded and signed by a witness.

-Staff who are likely to need to use physical intervention will be appropriately trained in Restrictive Physical Intervention techniques.
+Staff who are likely to need to use physical intervention will be appropriately trained in Restrictive Physical Intervention - Crisis Prevention Institute (CPI) techniques.